A Checklist for Interviewing Matrimonial Attorneys

 You are entitled to frank answers to these legitimate inquiries.
 Not only will you be in a better position to choose the right attorney, but the lawyer-client relationship will be off to a smoother start, based on full and open disclosure.

-Charles C. Abut practices in Hackensack and Springfield, New Jersey.
-He has been designated by the New Jersey Supreme Court as a Certified Matrimonial Attorney from 1998-2005 and as a Certified Civil Trial Attorney from 1984-1998.
-He is a Fellow of the American Academy of Matrimonial Attorneys and of The International Academy of Matrimonial Attorneys.
-He has been peer-selected for inclusion in Best Lawyers in America [2000-2005], Top 100 Super Lawyers in New Jersey and Top Lawyers in New Jersey .
+Charles C. Abut practices in Hackensack, New Jersey.
+He has been designated by the New Jersey Supreme Court as a Certified Matrimonial Attorney since 1998 and as a Certified Civil Trial Attorney from 1984-1998.
+He is a Fellow of the American Academy of Matrimonial Attorneys.